Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Results

 All the results reported previously were obtained by an out-of-the-box LLM, without further training for the task.
 In this section, we explore the impact of supervised data along with our proposed rejection sampling method, and, the impact of supervised data to train the selector.
 We focus on MUC-4 for training and evaluation, and explore cross-lingual transfer in the following subsection.

-\paragraph{Does supervised \textsc{ThinkTwice} improve results?} Table~\ref{tab:supervised_english} reports the results for our supervised experiments on the MUC dataset.
-As can be seen, similar conclusions are drawn compared to the zero-shot results: (1) \textsc{ThinkTwice} improves over the greedy baseline by a large margin; and, (2) F1-Voting performs consistently better than Majority Voting in all cases.
-Interestingly, when data is used to calib the model, Majority Voting improvements are marginal or even prejudicial whereas F1-Voting results remain consistent.
+\paragraph{Does \textsc{ThinkTwice} improve results in a supervised scenario?} Table~\ref{tab:supervised_english} reports the results for our supervised experiments on the MUC-4 dataset.
+As can be seen, similar conclusions are drawn compared to the zero-shot results: (1) \textsc{ThinkTwice} improves over the greedy baseline by a large margin; and, (2) F1 Voting performs consistently better than Majority Voting in all cases.
+Interestingly, when data is used to train the model, Majority Voting improvements are marginal or even prejudicial whereas F1 Voting results remain consistent.

 While the performance gains over previous state-of-the-art methods are substantial, one might attribute this improvement to the superior inherent capabilities of the Llama R1 and Qwen 3 compared to their predecessor models.
 Our results demonstrate that simply applying greedy decoding on modern models does not unlock their full potential, sometimes achieving performance below alternatives that leverage older and less capable LLMs.
 In contrast, performance improves significantly when sampling is coupled with an effective selection strategy.
 Nevertheless, our approach still faces an important limitation, as it is constrained by the absence of gold-standard reasoning traces for supervised fine-tuning.
 Utilizing a rejection-sampling based strategy, we successfully obtained gold-quality reasoning traces for only 67.77\% and 71.46\% of the training data for Llama R1 and Qwen 3, respectively.
+A deeper analysis of the rejection-sampling fine-tuning is reported in Appendix \ref{app:rejection_sampling}.